How We Help

 A counselling session may last up to an hour.
 Sometimes one session is all that is required, some people come for more regular sessions and sometimes they may have long periods between sessions.
-You can email the Service Support Team to make an appointment or to discuss your support options or call on 07 571 3346.
+You can email the Service Support Team to arrange an appointment or to discuss your support options or call on 07 571 3346.

 A donation of $10 per session is requested for this service and there are evening appointments available as well as day time.

 Gentle massage can be a good way to help ease stress and anxiety while you are coming to terms with having a breast cancer diagnosis and for some it is an effective way to relieve pain.
 Hands to Heal delivers oncology massage for our clients on Tuesday Mornings.
 If you would like an appointment just contact us.

 A donation of $10 per session is requested for this service.